 - Taste the lentil filling before baking the pie and adjust the seasoning if needed.
 Maybe add more salt or black pepper to taste.

 - Make cuts on the top of the puff pastry to allow heat to escape.
-This is pretty important, so make sure not to forget it!
+This is pretty important, so make sure not to skip it!

 - Let the pie rest for 10 minutes after baking for an easier cut.